How to Safely Introduce Cats and Babies for the First Time

 Decide where your cat will be fed.
 This should be away from noise and disruption and somewhere your child doesn’t (or won’t) have access.

-Litter trays should be set up somewhere quiet, with easy access for your cat, away from food bowls and somewhere your children will not have access (again, stair gates can be invaluable here).
+Litter trays if used should be set up somewhere quiet, with easy access for your cat, away from food bowls and somewhere your children will not have access (again, stair gates can be invaluable here).

 Make sure you adhere to their needs